IanHeinrich/stellaris-galaxy-forge/docs/user-guide.md

 broad strokes. `[` and `]` resize the brush, and holding Alt swaps the two.
 Each stroke is one undo step.

-When the lanes leave the galaxy in separate pieces, a "Join" button appears beside Components in the Inspector.
-It links the pieces with the shortest lanes that cross none.
+When the galaxy is in separate pieces, a "Join" button appears beside Components in the Inspector.
+It reconnects the pieces with the shortest hyperlanes that don't cross any others.

-The game uses a lane's stored length as its travel cost.
-A lane whose length doesn't match its distance is marked "!", and "Reset length" fixes it.
+The game uses a hyperlane's stored length as its travel cost.
+A lane whose length doesn't match its distance is marked "!".
+"Reset length" fixes it.

 ### Nebulae

 Switch on the Nebulae layer first.
 Drag a nebula's ring to move it.
 Select it and drag a handle on the ring, or press `[` and `]`, to resize it.
 Right-click empty space for "New nebula here".
-The new nebula arrives with a name from the game's own list, and you can rename it on its page.
+The new nebula uses a name from the game's own name list.
+You can rename it on its page.

 ### Add a system

 Right-click empty space and pick "Add system here", then Random or a star class.
-Its last entry, Special, lists the game's special systems in two groups: the unique systems, such as Zevox, and the other special systems, such as Trappist.
-Hover any entry to see its star, planets, belts and notable bodies.
-A warning mark means the galaxy already has that system and the game places only one, though you can still add another.
+The last entry, Special, lists the game's special systems in two groups: unique systems such as Zevox, and other special systems such as Trappist.
+Hover an entry to see its star, planets, belts and notable bodies.
+A warning mark means the galaxy already has that system and the game normally places only one.
+You can still add another.
 A lock means the save doesn't have the DLC the system belongs to, so its events won't run.
-The game's scripted extras for special systems, such as anomalies and background clouds, aren't added.
+The game's scripted extras for special systems, such as anomalies and background clouds, are not added.
 Reroll on the new system's page builds the same special system again.
-Picking a star class there rolls a regular system around that star.
+Picking a star class there generates a regular system around that star.

 ### Stars and empires

 - Each star in a system's planet list has an "Edit" mark.
 Its page sets the star's type and size.
-- With several systems selected, the Star class action gives them one class.
+- With several systems selected, the Star class action applies one class to all of them.
 - In a Stellaris 4.5 save, an empire's page has Border and Fill colour pickers.
-- With nothing selected, the Inspector can reveal which L-Gate outcome the save rolled, and change it until a gate opens.
+- With nothing selected, the Inspector can reveal which L-Gate outcome the save rolled.
+You can change it until a gate opens.

 ### Planet, moon, star and asteroid pages